Mavis Gallant: Depiction of fascism

-Awards and honors
+Awards and honours

 In 1981, Gallant was named an Officer of the Order of Canada for her contribution to literature.
 She was promoted to Companion of the Order in 1993.

-In 1983-84, she returned to Canada to be the writer-in-residence at the University of Toronto.
+In 1983–1984, she returned to Canada to be the writer-in-residence at the University of Toronto.
 In 1989, Gallant was made a Foreign Honorary Member of the American Academy of Arts and Letters.
-Queen's University awarded her an honorary LL.D. in 1991, and the Quebec Writers' Federation Awards committee has named its annual non-fiction literary award in her honor.
+Queen's University awarded her an honorary LL.D. in 1991, and the Quebec Writers' Federation Awards committee has named its annual non-fiction literary award in her honour.
 She served on the jury of the Giller Prize in 1997.

 In 2000, Gallant won the Matt Cohen Prize, and in 2002 she received the Rea Award for the Short Story.
 The O. Henry Prize Stories of 2003 was dedicated to her.
 In 2004, Gallant was awarded a Lannan Literary Fellowship as well as a PEN/Nabokov Award.

 On November 8, 2006, Gallant received the Prix Athanase-David from the government of her native province of Quebec.
 She was the first author writing in English to receive this award in its 38 years of existence.